LinuxSecurity.com

 Product: Red Hat Enterprise Linux

-Updated mc packages that fix multiple security issues are now available.
+Updated mc packages that fix several security issues are now available for

 2. Relevant releases/architectures: